The Early Years

 A number of developments boosted international education as the new millennium began.
 NAFSA’s strategic objective of pursuing a U.S. international education policy received a big endorsement in April 2000 when President Bill Clinton signed a memorandum calling for the federal government to support international education.
 The following year, the attacks of September 11, 2001 emphasized the importance of international expertise for national security and international understanding.
 Congress also provided the first significant increase in Title VI and Fulbright-Hays funding since the 1960s.
 Later in the decade, Congress took further steps to expand U.S. participation in study abroad programs, including the creation of a 17-member Commission on the Abraham Lincoln Study Abroad Fellowship Program.

-NAFSA held its 67th Annual Conference and Expo, New Horizons in International Education, May 24-29 in Boston, Massachusetts.
+NAFSA held its 67th Annual Conference and Expo, New Horizons in International Education, May 24-29, 2015 in Boston, Massachusetts.
 The event attracted approximately 11,000 attendees from around the world, making it the world’s largest gathering of professionals in international education.
-NAFSA’s next annual conference, Building Capacity for Global Learning, will be held in Denver, Colorado, May 29-June 3, 2016.
+NAFSA’s next annual conference, Building Capacity for Global Learning, was held in Denver, Colorado, May 29-June 3, 2016.